Anthracnose Foliar Blight and Basal Rot

 - Reduce soil compaction by core aeration in spring and fall.

-- Minimize leaf wetness by improving air circulation (pruning of trees and shrubs) and/or early mowing or dew removal.
+- Minimize leaf wetness by improving air circulation (pruning of trees and shrubs), watering early in the day, and/or dew removal.

 Management with Fungicides

 Preventive fungicide applications are more effective than curative applications.
 For basal rot, a systemic fungicide should be applied and watered in to reach the crown area.
-Follow with a separate application of chlorothalonil at a high rate.
-Repeated use of Group 3 fungicides should be avoided during the summer stress period to avoid growth regulator effects.
+Follow with a separate application of a protectant.
+Use of Group 3 fungicides (DMIs) should be avoided during the summer stress period to avoid growth regulator effects.
+Fungicide resistant strains of C. cereale are widespread: rotation of active ingredients is critical for the prevention of resistance.

 For a listing of fungicides currently labeled to manage this disease, refer to the Disease Management chapter of UMass Extension's Professional Guide for IPM in Turf for Massachusetts.